lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-The next step is to integrate `TestOneOrder` into a function which will test
+We suspect that groups with integer average order of its elements are rather rare, hence it is practical to
-all orders from 2 to `n` and stop as soon as it finds an example of a
+write a function checking the groups of order 2 up to `n` for the desired property.
+Additionally
-group with the average order of an element being an integer:
+we want the function to return a group with integer average order of its elements as soon as one is found.

 ~~~
 TestAllOrders:=function(f,n)